-I’ve researched everything I can about honeybees over the past five months.
+I’ve researched everything I can about honey bees for the past year.
 I could probably write a book about beekeeping (or at least a series of detailed blog entries).
-But until now, it would have all been from a theoretical point of view because I hadn’t had any practical experience handling honeybees.
+But until now, it would have all been from a theoretical point of view because I hadn’t had any practical experience handling honey bees.
 And I’m beginning to think that after all the time and effort I’ve put into this, beekeeping is not going to happen for me this year.
 It’s been almost two months since I’ve heard from the one beekeeper in Newfoundland who might be able to supply with me some bees.
 I don’t know what’s happening, and subsequently I’m imagining the worst: they’re going to tell me tough luck, no bees for me this year.
 My beautiful bee hive may be collecting dust until next summer.
 I sure hope not.

-At any rate, I got a little practice in last night when Aubrey at Paradise Farms let me take a peek inside one of his honeybee hives.
+At any rate, I got a little itty bitty bit of practice in last night when Aubrey Goulding at Paradise Farms let me take a peek inside one of his honey bee hives.

 That’s me smoking the bees.
 The smoke makes the bees easier to handle.
 They react to the smoke as if the hive is about to catch on fire.
 That is, they gorge themselves on honey in case they have to evacuate and build another hive elsewhere.
 The smoke also disguises the pheromones the bees use for signalling alarm.
 Some beekeepers spray their bees with sugar water instead, which apparently has the same effect.
 Either way, it’s probably better to leave the hive alone most of the time and just let the bees be bees.